actinia-org/actinia-introduction/docs/index.md

 * STRDS Sampling
 * STRDS Statistics
 * Vector Management
+* GeoNetwork
 * Resource Management
+* User Management

-List of endpoints shown in the web browser:
+List of endpoints, shown in the web browser:

 * To see a simple **list of endpoints** (and more), see the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).